scrapy/scrapy/docs/experimental/loaders.rst

 automatically instantiated in the Item Loader constructor using the Item class specified in the :attr:`ItemLoader.default_item_class` attribute.

-Then, you start collecting values into the Item Loader, typically using using :ref:`XPath Selectors <topics-selectors>`.
+Then, you start collecting values into the Item Loader, typically using :ref:`XPath Selectors <topics-selectors>`.
 You can add more than one value to the same item field, the Item Loader will know how to "join" those values later using a proper processing function.